DongChen06/Papers/README.md

 ## Continual Learning
 - Wang, Liyuan, et al. **"A Comprehensive Survey of Continual Learning: Theory, Method and Application."** arXiv preprint arXiv:2302.00487 (2023).

+## Privacy
+- Abadi, Martin, et al. **"Deep learning with differential privacy."** Proceedings of the 2016 ACM SIGSAC conference on computer and communications security.
+2016.